qinyanjuidavid/Dockerizing-Django/README.md

 ### Dockerizing Django

-- `docker-compose run web django-admin startproject src .`
+- `docker-compose run web django-admin startproject src .` Starting the project
+- `docker-compose up` to run the project
+- `docker-compose down` To stop the project